[ Skip to Navigation | Skip to Content ]

 1) 217 Thames Street South 2) 46 Canterbury Street 3) 275 Wonham Street South 4) 165-177 Bond Street 5) 250 Ann Street 6) 275 George Street 7) 1-23 Garland Court 8) 275-305 Beckett Road 9) 350 Victoria Place 10) 271 Thames Street North - River Thames Condominiums 11) 111 King Street East 12) 175 Ingersoll Street North

-The other big news of 2023 is that V.W. is coming to St. Thomas, which is about 50 km away, to build an electric vehicle battery plant.
-It will be Canada's largest factory complex, employing app.
-3,000 people and costing $7 billion.
-It will be a number of years before it is up and running.
+We also note that in 2023 Volkswagen announced that it would start work in St. Thomas on building an electric vehicle battery plant.
+St. Thomas is about 50 km away.
+It will be Canada's largest factory complex, employing approximately 3,000 people and costing $7 billion.
+It will be several years before it is up and running.